 The RATE program is dedicated to the close examination of pervasive and enduring questions about rural and agricultural communities throughout world history, the technologies developed and employed by these communities, and the environmental contexts in which they operate.
 RATE is the only doctoral program in the United States to offer this unique focus.
 The program, however, defines the areas of history it addresses broadly, to include a wide array of faculty and student interests.
 Students are admitted either after completing an MA in history elsewhere, or they may obtain an MA in history at Iowa State while progressing toward the Ph.D. degree.

 RATE generally enrolls about a dozen students, at various stages of the doctoral program.

 Recent dissertations have included studies of the development of agricultural communities in California, the creation of farm safety programs in the mid-twentieth century, adoption of technological and scientific innovation by mid-twentieth century midwestern farmers, and work, family and community in communal societies.
-If you are uncertain whether your research interests match our program’s areas of focus, please context the Director of Graduate Education
+If you are uncertain whether your research interests match our program’s areas of focus, please contact the Director of Graduate Education